adityaj12/WebScraping/README.md

-# Scraping Information from the Web using Python
+# Scraping Information from the Web
+## Implemented using Python's Beautiful Soup Module